AdobeDocs/experience-manager-65.pt-BR/help/release-notes/aem-forms-current-service-pack-installation-instructions.md

   >[!NOTE]
   >
-  >o service pack do Experience Manager não suporta a instalação do Bootstrap. <!-- UPDATE FOR EACH NEW RELEASE -->
+  >O service pack do Experience Manager não é compatível com a instalação do Bootstrap. <!-- UPDATE FOR EACH NEW RELEASE -->

   **Validar a instalação**